brucemack/microlink/README.md

 * The DAC runs on an I2C bus running at 400 kHz.
 * The voice prompts (all letters, numbers, and a few words) take up about 40K of flash.
 The audio is stored in GSM full-rate format for efficiency.

-# Test Notes

-## client-test-2p

-This is the most comprehensive demonstration that targets the RP2040.
-This is the code shown in the video demonstration.

-At the moment this uses a serial console to take commands and display status.

-## client-test-2

-Runs on a Windows desktop, used for testing purposes only.
-No TX at this time.

-* Set environment variables EL_CALLSIGN, EL_PASSWORD, EL_FULLNAME, EL_LOCATION.

 # Technical/Development Notes